hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 To achieve this

 1. Hedera accounts can have a list of `evmAddress` values known as “Virtual Address” which govern the address the EVM observes for a given account transaction.
-2. The Hedera network will validate ownership by extracting the public key from the signature and comparing the calculated public address to the `evmAddress` passed in on addition of an address and will maintain an  `evmAddress` → `accountId` map there after.
+2. The Hedera network will validate ownership by extracting the public key from the signature and comparing the calculated public address to the `evmAddress` passed in on addition of the virtual address and will maintain an  `evmAddress` → `accountId` map there after.
 3. Hedera Accounts can add and remove virtual address entries as desired.
-4. The address seen by the EVM per transaction is either the default Hedera address or a verified virtual address.
+4. The address seen by the EVM per transaction is either the default Hedera address or a verified virtual address specified.
-5. Users with a simple `ECDSA` key will be migrated to accounts with a single virtual address
+5. User accounts with a simple `ECDSA` key will be migrated to accounts with a single virtual address
 6. Developers can utilize `HAPI` to specify EVM address overrides and retrieve account virtual address information.
-7. Users with `non-simple-ECDSA` keys can utilize any `evmAddress` matching `ECDSA` key in their wallets when interacting with smart contracts to be `ECRECOVER` compatible.
+7. Users with non-simple `ECDSA` keys can utilize any `evmAddress` matching `ECDSA` key in their wallets when interacting with smart contracts to be `ECRECOVER` compatible.
 In some cases they may be able to authorize transaction submission.
-8. Users can optionally update their simple account key structure to support signing of transactions  using the matching ECDSA key pair that maps to an `evmAddress` added
+8. Users can optionally update their simple account key structure to support signing of transactions using the matching ECDSA key pair that maps to an `evmAddress` added.
 9. Contract accounts may utilize the `evmAddress` to store their address in accordance with `CREATE` and `CREATE2` EVM operations

 ![Transaction EVM Address Resolution](../assets/hip-0000/transaction-evm-address-resolution.png)

-The above diagram illustrates how an account may be created/updated to contain virtual address and how these will be considered at transaction time when a node determines what account may be used for an EVM call.
+The above diagram illustrates how an account may be created/updated to contain virtual addresses and how thesed details will be considered at transaction time when a node determines what account may be used for an EVM call.

 Step 1: Alice submits a CryptoCreate or CryptoTransfer transaction specifying the public address of her ECDSA key pair and signing the transaction with her ECDSA private key.
-The common result in both cases is that the network creates a new account with an assigned AccountId and a single virtual address.
+The result in both cases is that the network creates a new account with an assigned AccountId and a single virtual address.

 Step 2: Alice may submit a CryptoUpdate to add or remove a virtual address.
-She may also perform a key update and specify the public key for account be updated to hold in addition to her current key the ECDSA that maps to one of her virtual addresses.
+She may also perform a key update by specifying a public key (that maps to one of her virtual addresses) to be held in addition to her current key in a threshold key.

-Step 3: Alice may submit a Contract Create or Contract Call transaction for which the network will consult  her account to determine the appropriate address to provide to the EVM.
+Step 3: Alice may submit a ContractCreate or ContractCall transaction for which the network will consult her account to determine the appropriate address to provide to the EVM.

 ## HAPI Changes